 Laser Spine Institute is the leader in minimally invasive spine surgery.
-Every year, more patients turn to us for minimally invasive spine surgery than to any other surgery center in the world.
-Because our procedures are performed with a small incision, no muscle disruption and in an outpatient setting, our patients can experience a shorter recovery time^ and lower risk of complication and infection than found with traditional open back surgery.
+Because our muscle-sparing procedures are performed with a small incision in an outpatient setting, our patients can experience a shorter recovery time and lower risk of complication and infection^ compared to traditional open back surgery.

-Many cases of a damaged disc can be treated with a decompression surgery, which removes a small portion of the herniated disc in order to reduce pressure on the pinched nerve so the disc can begin to heal and rebuild.
-However, if the damage to the disc is beyond healing, a stabilization surgery may be necessary to remove the disc and insert an artificial one in the now-empty disc space.
+Many cases of a damaged disc can be treated with a decompression surgery, which removes a small portion of the herniated disc in order to reduce pressure on a pinched nerve.
+However, if disc damage is severe, a minimally invasive stabilization may be recommended, which is our outpatient alternative to traditional fusion procedures.

 To learn more about the advantages of the minimally invasive spine surgery and to find out if you are a potential candidate, ask a member of our caring team for your free MRI review.*